codeurjc/SquirrelDrey/README.md

 - Every **Algorithm** must have one initial **Task**
 - Every **Algorithm** must have one solving **Task**

 The initial Task will generate as much other tasks as needed.
 In the same manner, these can also generate other tasks.
 All of them will be executed in a distributed cluster.
 To control the internal logic of the custom algorithm Hazelcast objects may be used.
-For example, a distributed Latch can be used to make certain task generate another different one.
-Or a distributed Map can be useful for storing results.
+For example, a distributed Latch can be used to make certain task generate another different one only when certain condition is met.
+Or a distributed Map can be useful for storing any intermediate task's result.
 For further information, see [Hazelcast Docs](http://docs.hazelcast.org/docs/latest-development/manual/html/Preface/Hazelcast_IMDG_Editions.html).

 Any Task can act as a solving task just by calling `Task.algorithmSolved()` method.